 - Memory impairment and difficulty focusing

-When untreated, sleep apnea can cause many problems for your health and wellbeing, ranging from daytime drowsiness and irritability to more serious medical concerns such as heart disease, high blood pressure, and liver problems.
+When untreated, sleep apnea can cause many problems for your health and wellbeing, ranging from daytime drowsiness and irritability to more serious medical concerns such as heart disease, high blood pressure or liver problems.
 It can also pose a risk in your day-to-day life, as extreme drowsiness may lead to falling asleep at the wheel of your car or in other high-risk situations.

 There are several treatments available for sleep apnea.
 If you suffer from mild to moderate sleep apnea, our dentist may recommend oral appliance therapy, which consists of wearing a specialized mouth guard while asleep to keep your airways open.
 If your condition is more severe, surgical treatment may be required.
 Our dentist and team will work with you to find the best solution for your health needs.